Shippan: Geography

-The Shippan area includes Shippan Avenue, Elm Street and the smaller streets nearby.
+To the west of Shippan is the South End, to the north is Downtown, to the northeast is the East Side, and to the east is The Cove.
 The area south of the intersection of Shippan Avenue and Magee Avenue is considered the Shippan Point neighborhood.
 To the north, the Metro-North train tracks and Interstate 95 separate Shippan from Downtown Stamford.